 Use both if you can

 Honestly?
 Both free tiers are good enough for casual use.
 If you're spending $20/month, pick the one that fits your primary workflow.
 But if budget allows, running both subscriptions gives you genuine flexibility.
-I draft in ChatGPT and process research in Gemini.
-It's not elegant, but it works.
-Spending $40/month on AI tools that save me several hours a week is an easy trade.
+A common split is drafting in ChatGPT and processing research in Gemini β€” not elegant, but it works.
+For users who lean on AI daily, roughly $40/month across both tools is an easy trade when it saves several hours a week.

 Final Verdict